openvinotoolkit/training_extensions/.ci/README.md

    Follow the instructions on the screen to complete the installation.

-1. To ensure that coverage report is uploaded to codacy, add the following environment variables to the container:
+1. To ensure that coverage report is uploaded to codacy, add the following ~/.bashrc file in the container.

    ```bash
    export CODACY_PROJECT_TOKEN=<codacy-project-token>